 - To increase your chances of winning your case: The longer you wait to get a medical checkup, the less likely it is that you will win your personal injury case.
 Why?
 Because failing to see the doctor gives the defense a perfect excuse to reject your claim.
 They can say you must not really be hurt.
 Plus, you won’t have any medical documentation to present to a judge or jury.

 Our law firm has successfully handled thousands of auto accident cases and other personal injury cases of all kinds.
-My firm puts real experience on your side, fighting aggressively for every dollar in money damages to which you are entitled.
+We put real experience on your side, fighting aggressively for every dollar in money damages to which you are entitled.

 What Financial Damages May Be Available

 The amount and types of damages you can recover in a personal injury accident are based upon the extent of your injuries and the level of negligence that caused those injuries.
-The more the injuries affect your professional and personal lives, the more damages you are likely to recover.
-Our law firm has recovered high settlements and courtroom verdicts for our clients.
+The more the injuries affect your professional and personal life, the more damages you are likely to recover.
+Our law firm recovers high settlements and courtroom verdicts for our clients on a regular basis.